taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Testing Computer Software by Cem Kaner, Jack Falk, Hung Q. Nguyen
 - **Perfect Software And Other Illusions About Testing** (2011) by Gerald Weinberg
 - A Practitioner's Guide to Software Test Design by Lee Copeland
+- Effective Software Testing: A developer's guide by Mauricio Aniche

 ### Quality Assurance